arifszn/gitprofile/README.md

 ## 📢 Please Read

 I intend to keep my works open source.
 Please do not discourage me by claiming this work by copying it as your own or removing/changing the footer notice.
 However, You are open to use this project by forking it and change any code necessary by giving attribute to the original author.
+Please see this [issue](https://github.com/arifszn/ezprofile/issues/11) for more info.

 ## 💖 Support